Weights & Strength

 Here are some tips if you are following a strength plan:

-• Concentrate on form and try to work on establishing that mind to muscle connection, control your descents, and isolate your muscle group.
+• Concentrate on form and try to work on establishing that mind-to-muscle connection, control your descents, and isolate your muscle group.

-• Work at the right tempo, count to three while lowering a weight, hold for a second, then count to 3 on the lift up, then “squeeze” your muscle to get the full pump.
+• Work at the right tempo, count to three while lowering a weight, hold for a second, then count to 3 on the lift-up, then "squeeze" your muscle to get the full pump.

 • Keep shocking your muscles by slowly adding weight.
-You don’t have to go crazy here, adding 10 lbs is still enough to shock your system into action.
+You don’t have to go crazy here.
+Adding 10 lbs is still enough to shock your system into action.

 • Only add more weight when you can complete every rep in your program without struggling.
 Always maintain proper form.

-• Stick to a routine, and don’t change your exercises every week; this is a sure-fire way to fail.
+• Stick to a routine, and don’t change your exercises every week; this is a surefire way to fail.

 Tips for building size

-• Eat a good breakfast, including a protein.
+• Eat a good breakfast, including protein.

 • Eat every three hours, and this will ensure you boost your muscle mass potential.